reframejs/reframe/docs/overview.template.md

 </html>
 ~~~

-Note that this page doesn't load any JavaScript code and its DOM is static but you can also create pages with a dynamic DOM.
+Note that, while this page doesn't load any JavaScript code and its DOM is static,
+Reframe also allows you to create pages with a dynamic view.